Actions

 t

-Description: This action is used to specify the transformation pipeline to use to transform the value of each variable used in the rule before matching.
+Description: t is used to specify the transformation pipeline to use to transform the value of each variable used in the rule before matching.
+Any transformation functions that you specify in a SecRule will be added to the previous ones specified in SecDefaultAction.
+It is recommended that you always use t:none in your rules, which prevents them depending on the default configuration.

 Action Group: Non-disruptive